 - The provision of an initial response acknowledging receipt of a complaint and a written response outlining a final decision.

 In all cases, complaints should be acknowledged promptly and managed in a fair and proper manner by the licence holder.
 Ordinarily, FSC would expect the parties to resolve the dispute without any further intervention.
-We endeavor to complete our investigation of your complaint within a reasonable period of time.
-We will advise if your complaint has been upheld and what steps will be taken to remedy the situation.
-If your complaint has been rejected, you will be given an explanation for our decision.
-For more details on our policy regarding complaints against the commission, please click here.
+For more details on our policy regarding complaints against a licence holder or supervised person, please click here.

 Complaining directly to the Commission